-Considering the types of visits to public libraries, younger adults tend to use workstations in the library (71% of visits by 18-24 year olds), while older adults tend to not use remote or in-library Internet access (64% of adults over 64 years of age).
+We describe three modes of access to public libraries including remote online visits, inperson online use in which workstations are used to access the Internet and library services, and other in-person visits in which traditional services such as circulation are used in the library.
+Considering the modes of access to public libraries, younger adults tend to use workstations in the library (71% of visits by 18-24 year olds), while older adults tend to not use remote or in-library Internet access (64% of adults over 64 years of age).
 There does not appear to be any appreciable difference in types of visits by sex.
 Table 67